dhruvil-kathiriya/Rollbase-API/README.md

 ﻿# Rollbase-API

-There are 3 Rolls In this ApPI
+There are 3 Rolls In this API

 - Admin/Aaministrator
 - Manager